How to apply for a study programme in the Amsterdam Area

 Apply for your visa and residence permit

 This depends on which country you’re from.
-Check out Steps to study in Amsterdam for other important processes.
+Check out steps to study in the Amsterdam Area for other important processes.

 Pack your bags